 Many people will create what’s known as a digging pit for their dirt-loving dogs.
 It’s not difficult to make and won’t take very long, and you don’t need many materials.
 To make a digging pit for your pooch, do the following:

-Ensure the pit is large enough for your dog to dig comfortably.
-For example, a Siberian Husky will likely need a bigger pit than a small Dachsund.
+- Ensure the pit is large enough for your dog to dig comfortably.
+For example, a Siberian Husky will likely need a bigger pit than a small Dachshund.

 The first few times your pooch uses the pit, stay outside with him.
 Once you’re confident he understands the rules, you can let him outside solo.